takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.70 <br>
+  ・ Fixed a problem where a flag would remain in place when a series of forced updates were received. <br>
+  ・ We reduced weight by putting the images used in Tools once in a variable and referencing them from there. <br>
+  ・ Overall, the string settings were reviewed. <br>
+  ・ Fixed an issue where the Fall Guys game itself was not yet launched when Tools was launched, and when launched from there, the update confirmation was not performed correctly. <br>
+  ・ Other minor program adjustments and error handling were made. <br>
+  ・ Fixed a problem in which the border display of the point acquisition round would show a minus value when the number of remaining players was less than the number that could qualify the round due to disconnection or other reasons. <br>
+  ・ Fixed a problem in which the warning mark in the dropout area remained when a point was acquired in the point acquisition round that would allow a player to finish the race from the dropout area all at once. <br>
+  ・ Fixed a problem in which when a Squad survival round ended with time running out, the score would change due to a blurring of the player's clear judgment, even though the game was originally a tie. <br>
+  ・ Corrected an error in the display condition that the reason for round termination in the Squad race round was "due to a bug in the game". <br>
+  ・ The problem that the TIME display and the button to open settings are sometimes covered when a round starts to load has been addressed to reduce the frequency of occurrence. <br>
+  ・ New function: "AFK Warning Function" has been added.
+This function displays a warning when a player meets the conditions for being forced to disconnect due to AFK (abandonment) despite being in spectator mode. <br>
+  ・ Fixed an issue where the thumbnail view of creatives was not displayed correctly in the front view. <br>
+  ・ In PlayerList and SquadList, an "X" mark is now displayed next to the rank of those who are confirmed to have eliminated. <br>
+  ・ In the Squad point-earning rounds, the final ranking is now displayed on the main screen instead of showing the border when a player is eliminated. <br>
+  ・ In the Squad race round, the clear decision was adjusted. <br>
+  ・ Changes have been made to display the game's border display as it updates while watching the game after being eliminated in the Squad's survival round. <br>
+  ・ Fixed a problem in which the clear status display was not stable at the end of a round of Squad races and survival. <br>
+  ・ Fixed a problem in SquadList where the scores of teams that were wiped out with zero points were displayed as "-0". <br>
+  ・ In "Perfect Match" and "Sum Fruits," the display of the countdown until the scaffolding disappears was sometimes unstable. <br>
+  ・ Fixed a bug in the main screen display that caused the display to blink or the value to be out of alignment when in the Fame boost state. <br>
+  ・ The behavior of some exclusive modes has been changed. <br>
+  ・ We have added an automatic control mode using OBS WebSocket.
+This is currently in closed beta and will be opened in the future. <br>
+  ・ Fixed a problem in the Creative Search Tool where the volume setting for the BGM test piece did not work. <br>
+  ・ External display-related adjustments were made. <br>
+  ・ Updated versions of development tools, Google Drive API, etc. <br>

   ○ 4.99.61 <br>
     ・ Fixed a problem that prevented the sort function of PlayerList and SquadList from working properly. <br>